Oh, my poor abandoned blog!

 My daddy sometimes was known

-to weld up a still, he grins.
+to weld up a still,

 He’d pretend and go along